Mechanism-Faithful Queueing Simulation Model Translation with Large Language Model Support: Experimental Design

-However, validating instruction-code consistency is challenging as it requires manually reviewing every generated code script, which is highly time-consuming.
-To address this challenge, we adopt an objective evaluation method: the assessment of instruction-code consistency is conducted by a large-model-based evaluator, motivated by recent evidence that LLMs can function as reliable judges for code-generation tasks \citep{tong2024LLMjudge}.
-In our setting, \textbf{DeepSeek} acts as an independent evaluator: for each generated code script, it examines the script together with the corresponding task description and determines whether the code script satisfies the required logic and semantic.
+However, validating instruction-mechanism consistency is challenging as it requires reviewing whether the implemented simulation logic truly matches the intended queueing mechanisms.
+Accordingly, IMC is used here as a proxy for simulation validity rather than a pure code-generation score.
+The assessment of IMC is conducted by a large-model-based evaluator, following recent work showing that LLM-based judges can provide reliable semantic evaluation for code-generation tasks \citep{tong2024LLMjudge}.
+In our setting, \textbf{DeepSeek} acts as an independent evaluator: for each generated code script, it examines the script together with the corresponding task description and determines whether the code script satisfies the required logic and semantics.
+A script receives IMC\(=1\) only when the specified queueing mechanisms are implemented completely and correctly; executable but behaviorally invalid scripts are counted as failures.
+This strict criterion also explains why pre-trained baseline IMC can remain at or near zero even when EXE is nonzero: many baseline outputs are executable but omit or misimplement required simulation mechanisms.
+To improve evaluation credibility, we use a structured human spot-check protocol in which sampled cases are stratified across category and complexity groups; disagreement cases are re-reviewed with rule-based adjudication; and finalized disagreements are used to refine parser constraints and evaluator instructions before final scoring.

-As shown in Figure~\ref{fig:evaluator-prompt-strict}, the evaluation process is driven by a structured system prompt.
+As part of implementation, the evaluation process is driven by a structured system prompt.
 The prompt enforces strict rules to ensure that each submission uses the appropriate \texttt{SimPy} primitives, such as \texttt{Environment}, \texttt{Resource}, \texttt{Process}, and \texttt{request}.
 It further requires that the code implements all mechanisms explicitly specified by the task description, including capacity limits, balking and reneging behaviors, and routing or feedback in networked systems.
 Code scripts that merely mention relevant keywords without implementing their functional logic are rejected.
-This design ensures that the consistency metric accurately reflects whether the generated code follows the intended queueing logic.
+This design ensures that the consistency metric reflects whether the generated script can reasonably function as a simulation-faithful script.
+The complete evaluator prompt and parser rules are provided in Figure~\ref{fig:evaluator-prompt-strict}.